Add to collection

 Science Leader, MethaneSAT

-Our role in the MethaneSAT mission is to develop the ability to use those satellite measurements to detect agricultural emissions from both animals and also rice paddies by developing the modelling tools to be able to infer the emissions from what the satellite actually sees.
+Our role in the MethaneSAT mission is to develop the ability to use those satellite10 measurements to detect agricultural emissions from both animals and also rice paddies by developing the modelling tools to be able to infer the emissions from what the satellite actually sees.
 So what the satellite measures is the methane concentration in the air column.
-Methane emissions are the amount of methane that’s being put into the atmosphere from different emission processes – whether it’s fossil fuels, agriculture or anything else.
+Methane emissions are the amount of methane that’s being put into the atmosphere from different emission processes – whether it’s fossil fuels11, agriculture or anything else.

 Dr Beata Bukosa